KristianColville1/raza-noodles/README.md

 The aspirations listed below are currently outside the scope of this project.

-- I either don't have the skills to integrate these features or haven't been able to find the resources on time.
+- I either don't have the skills to integrate these features yet or haven't been able to find the resources on time.

 They can't be executed in most cases since they are outside of my present time frame and demand me to learn new abilities that I don't have time on hand to learn at the moment.